 Applicants whose applications are removed from any waiting list are entitled to an informal hearing where they may appeal this decision.
 A Request for an appeal must be made in writing and must be received by the BHA within 20 calendar days of the date of the notice removing them from the waiting list.
+If the Applicant responds to the Withdrawal letter within 10 days after failing to respond to the initial letter of interest, the BHA will schedule a final eligibility interview with the Applicant.
 BHA shall consider